 Here is a bio you are welcome to use to describe me: Originally from Austria, Christina is a researcher, writer and bookseller based in Edinburgh.
-She was one of Queer Words Project Scotland’s five Emerging Writers 2018.
-Her debut novella Amphibian was published by Speculative Books in 2018 and was shortlisted for multiple awards, including the Saltire Society First Book Award.
-She is also a library assistant with @bipanlibrary, is currently working on a novel, and pursuing a PhD.
+They were one of Queer Words Project Scotland’s five Emerging Writers 2018.
+Their debut novella Amphibian was published by Speculative Books in 2018 and was shortlisted for multiple awards, including the Saltire Society First Book Award.
+They are also a library assistant with @bipanlibrary, currently working on a novel, and pursuing a PhD.
 You can find more information and say Hi on http://www.christinaneuwirth.com

 Here is….. a longer bio!
 This is more for your information and in case you would like to find out more.